And now that Magic itself is becoming So Last Season in Force, the only appropriate words left in the title of that

 Not exactly from volume 8 on.
 The Shadow RPG, Four Aces, and Dungeons Dragons & Dice weren't Duel Monsters.
 So one can say it only applies to the anime and its spin-offs.
 Granted, DDD showed up as DDM (Dungeon Dice Monsters) in the anime and so did the Shadow RPG, but in the anime they rewrote the DDD arc with Duel Monsters in mind and the tabletop aspect of the Shadow RPG was radically nerfed in favor of additional card battles and other anime-related changes.

 Axis Powers Hetalia is beginning to lean this way, with very little of the new material focusing on WWII or even on Italy.
 This may be part of the reason the anime was renamed to Hetalia: World Series, with the next two seasons being named Hetalia: The Beautiful World, and Hetalia: The World Twinkle, although the "World 8" are still used as "main characters" in anime marketing.

 Saint Seiya got that title because Seiya was The Protagonist but new sagas don't even have him as a character, as they revolve around different Athena's saints, sometimes a century apart.

 Guru Guru Pon Chan.
 The "Guru Guru" in the title refers to spinning, and only in volume 1 did Ponta spin to transform.

-The anime adaption of the Haruhi Suzumiya light novels gets its title from the first novel, The Melancholy Of Haruhi Suzumiya; however, the show adapts from 5 different books, each one with a different title.
+The anime adaption of the Haruhi Suzumiya light novels gets its title from the first novel, The Melancholy of Haruhi Suzumiya; however, the show adapts from five different books, each one with a different title.
 Currently it has adapted the first three books plus some short stories of the fifth and sixth novels.

 Averted by The Movie based on the fourth novel, since it's named after the book.